vitaly-t/pg-promise/README.md

 on a connection pool, so you don't really know when a new connection is created.

-The last method is not usable, because transactions in this library are automatic, executing `BEGIN` without your control, or so it was until version 2.5.0, which changed that, as explained further.
+The last method is not usable, because transactions in this library are automatic, executing `BEGIN` without your control, or so it was until [Transaction Mode] type was added (read further).

 ---

-Version 2.5.0 added support for [Transaction Mode], which can extend `BEGIN` in your transaction with a complete set of configuration parameters.
+[Transaction Mode] extends the `BEGIN` command in your transaction with a complete set of configuration parameters.

 ```js
 var TransactionMode = pgp.txMode.TransactionMode;